TrellixVulnTeam/swahilipython_SCMU/Doc/library/plistlib.rst

 .. function:: loads(data, \*, fmt=None, use_builtin_types=True, dict_type=dict)

-   Load a plist from a bytes object.
+   Load a plist kutoka a bytes object.
 See :func:`load` for an explanation of the keyword arguments.

    .. versionadded:: 3.4